Welcome to our FREE 5 Step Guide to Teaching English Online

 We suggest you look at laptops that have a screen size of between 13 inches to 15.6 inches.
 You’ll also want something that has a touch screen.

 For more, check out best Laptops for online teaching guide.

 You’ll need a decent pair of headphones as an online English teacher.
 Don’t worry, you don’t need anything complicated or expensive.
 You’ll just need a headset that is not bulky, comfortable to wear and ideally has a microphone attached to it.

 We have a few suggestions as to the best headsets to buy.
 Out of the list one of the most popular and affordable headsets are the Mpow USB headsets.
 These things are perfect for video chatting and online teaching.

-With teaching online depending on where you are in the world you may need additional lighting.
+With teaching online, depending on where you are in the world you may need additional lighting.
 For teachers based on the east coast in America it’s quite easy to teach from 6:30 am to 8 am.
-You have the natural morning light.
+You have that natural morning light to work with.
 But what if it’s still dark outside or you’re teaching at night?

 For more, checkout our dedicated guide to video lighting.

 You’re free to use various teaching props as you see fit.
 In fact, it’s often encouraged as it makes your online class more fun and engaging while helping you to meet the lesson objectives.

 Props can be anything you want.
 A cup, stuffed animals, toys, whiteboard, microphone, camera.
 Anything and everything you have in your home that you can use to demonstrate something.